 The CCO weather station data collection greatly improves the accuracy of our water quality data analyses that are dependent on temperature and precipitation readings.
 The weather station data and webcam images are archived and provide an important service to the community.
-KLWA will be taking over the long-term maintenance of the weather station beginning in 2021.
+KLWA took over the long-term maintenance of the weather station beginning in 2021.

 Stream logger monitoring was transferred to KLWA in 2020.
 KLWA deployed data loggers that continuously collect water temperature and water level data in two streams draining to Kezar Lake, as well as in the lower bay and in the outlet stream from the lake.
 Five other streams draining to Kezar Lake are continuously monitored for water temperature.
 KLWA is currently working to establish a stage-discharge relationship for three sites so that water level can be converted to flow data.
+Including the monitoring performed in 2021, there have been 16 flow measurements taken at Great Brook (split across two transect sites), 17 at Beaver Brook, and eight at the outlet stream.
+Measurements capture a good range in flow (from low to high flows); however, additional data are needed to further refine and verify the relationships.
 Climate change is likely to impact water temperature and stream flow greatly; thus, establishing a monitoring program that evaluates these parameters annually will provide insight to how the watershed responds to climate change.